tyrionhuu/flux_api/services/README.md

 ## Configuration

-The service will use the settings from `config/cleanup_settings.py` in your FLUX API directory.
+The service will use the settings from `config/cleanup_settings.py` in your Diffusion API directory.

 ## Troubleshooting